jshapi16/nyc_admin_llm/README.md

 │
 ├── data/                    # Contains the NYC legal text │
-├── notebooks/               # Jupyter notebooks for experimentation and training │
+├── notebooks/               # Jupyter notebooks with the RAG script │
-├── models/                  # Pre-trained models (e.g., BART, Claude)
-│
 ├── chromadb/                # ChromaDB storage for legal text embeddings │